 - (Photo: ACLJ.org)

-According to reports, the pastor has been beaten in prison, and has been pressured into converting back to Islam but he has said that he will never deny Christ.
+Pastor Saeed Abedini, the American pastor serving an 8-year sentence in Tehran, Iran, is being pressured into converting back to Islam, but he has said that that will never happen.